dotnet-websharper/core/docs/Install.md

 and Updates" and make sure that the latest version is installed (at least NuGet 2.7).

-If you attempt to install WebSharper before NuGet Package Manager extension is installed, you will get an error similar to the following:

-    Beginning to install extension to Microsoft Visual Studio Professional 2013 RC...
-    Install Error : Microsoft.VisualStudio.ExtensionManager.MissingReferencesException:
-    This extension cannot be installed because the following references are missing:
-        - NuGet Package Manager

 When your environment is ready, obtain and install the [WebSharper Visual Studio extension][downloads] by downloading and clicking on the relevant `.vsix` file.